 Medications for Tonsillitis & Adenoiditis

-Doctors at Hassenfeld Children's Hospital of New York at NYU Langone may prescribe one or more medications to eliminate a bacterial infection and shrink any resulting swelling in the tonsils—two small glands on either side of the back of the throat—or of the adenoid tissue, which is a single patch of tissue behind the nose.
+Doctors at Hassenfeld Children’s Hospital at NYU Langone may prescribe one or more medications to eliminate a bacterial infection and shrink any resulting swelling in the tonsils—two small glands on either side of the back of the throat—or of the adenoid tissue, which is a single patch of tissue behind the nose.
 Enlarged tonsils and adenoid tissue are referred to, respectively, as tonsillitis and adenoiditis.
 These conditions can be caused by infection or allergy.

 Our doctors usually recommend medication for the initial treatment of tonsillitis or adenoiditis, especially if your child has not had an excessive number of infections in the past year or does not have a known breathing problem, such as sleep apnea.